-Our clients expect us, as the stewards of their capital, to steer companies towards the right business decisions and influence corporate behaviours that will help build and protect investment returns.
+Our clients expect us, as stewards of their capital, to support and advocate for corporate governance frameworks that help promote and protect investment returns.
 Our success as shareholders and asset managers in communicating the importance of a sustainable business agenda is crucial to enhancing our clients' long-term returns and maintaining our own reputation.
 A guiding principle for us is that voting rights should always be exercised in the best interests of our clients.